Jonathan Sumption, Lord Sumption: Early life and education

 Jonathan Sumption was born on 9 December 1948.
 He is the eldest of the four children of Anthony Sumption, a decorated naval officer and barrister, and Hilda Hedigan; their marriage was dissolved in 1979.
 He was educated at Eton College, where at 15 he was at the bottom of his class.
-He read Medieval History at Magdalen College, Oxford, from 1967 to 1970, graduating with a first.
+He studied Medieval History at Magdalen College, Oxford, from 1967 to 1970, graduating with a first.
 He was elected a fellow of Magdalen College, teaching and writing books on medieval history from 1971 to 1975 before leaving to pursue a career in law.
 Called to the bar at the Inner Temple in 1975, he then pursued a successful legal practice in commercial law.

 In the 1970s, Sumption served as an adviser to the Conservative MP and Cabinet Minister Sir Keith Joseph.
-In 1974, Joseph and Margaret Thatcher together founded the Centre for Policy Studies to act as a think tank for the Conservative Party, and Sumption became one of its earliest employees, working as a speechwriter for Joseph.
+In 1974, Joseph together with Margaret Thatcher, founded the Centre for Policy Studies to act as a think tank for the Conservative Party.
+Sumption became one of its earliest employees, working as a speechwriter for Joseph.
 Sumption and Joseph co-wrote a 1979 book, Equality, seeking to show that "no convincing arguments for an equal society have ever been advanced" and that "no such society has ever been successfully created".

 In the late 1970s, Sumption was a regular contributor to The Sunday Telegraph.